 Austrian National Library

 The Austrian National Library is the largest library in Austria.
 Founded by the Habsburgs the library was originally called the Imperial court Library and has a collection of over 12 million items.
-The state hall of the library was probably one of the most impressive rooms I’ve ever stepped foot in.
+The state hall of the library was one of the most impressive rooms I’ve ever stepped foot in.

 I nerded out a little upon entering, exclaiming it was just like Hogwarts.
 The paintings on the ceiling dominate the room while a statue of Emperor Charles VI sits in the middle of the room surrounded by over 200,000 books dating between 1501 and 1850.